cwru-non-academic/3D_Models_PIT/README.md

-# Repo Specifc Details
+# Repo Specific Details

-An app to be used with a touchscreen mobile device to gather psychometric intensity data on 3D models like hands, feet and other body parts.
+An app to be used with a touchscreen mobile device to gather psychometric intensity data on 3D models like hands, feet, and other body parts.

 # Unity Project Setup (PLEASE READ)